 Coefficient and bandwidth estimation

-The coefficients and bandwidths of the explanatory variables are estimated through a process called backfitting (Breiman et al. 1985).
+For all neighborhood selection methods except Gradient Search, the coefficients and bandwidths of the explanatory variables are estimated through a process called backfitting (Breiman et al. 1985).
 Originally developed for estimating the parameters of generalized additive models, the procedure moves through the explanatory variables one by one and uses a smoothing function to calibrate the coefficient while keeping all other explanatory variables constant.
 This process repeats over the explanatory variables until the values of the coefficients stabilize and do not change after a successive iteration.

 When applied to MGWR (Fotheringham et al. 2017), the smoothing function is a univariate GWR model that regresses the previous residual-adjusted prediction against the single explanatory variable (treating all other explanatory variables as constants).
 This GWR model uses the same neighborhood selection method (Golden Search, manual intervals, or user-defined) to estimate the spatial scale of the explanatory variable.
 See the Additional resources section for a complete description of the process.